Skip to main content

 Client Spotlight: Healing Trauma Through METRIC

-This is a real interview with the caregiver of a Black and Latino 6-year-old boy diagnosed with Post-Traumatic Stress Disorder (PTSD).
+This is a real interview with the caregiver of a six-year-old boy diagnosed with Post-Traumatic Stress Disorder (PTSD).
 He and his caregivers engaged with a course of Child Parent Psychotherapy (CPP), followed by Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
 Participating in the METRIC Grant, his treatment included work with himself, his pre-adoptive foster parents, and his biological mother.
 Prior to living with his current family, he experienced a tumultuous life, witnessing violence in the home with biological parents and being moved between multiple foster care homes.

 Can you briefly describe what life was like for your family before receiving outpatient treatment at CET?

-My husband and I are in the process of adopting a group of three siblings, and he is the oldest.
+My husband and I are in the process of adopting three siblings, and Marcus* is the oldest.
 Once he moved in with us, he had some extreme behaviors.
 He was hitting, kicking, and generally displaying a lot of behaviors that let us know that things were not okay for him.
 He would really struggle when we had to get him out of a car to go somewhere, he would hysterically cry, he would wake up at night and wake us up too because he didn’t want to sleep alone.
 It was a really difficult time.

 We tried regular talk therapy first, and even though it was alleviating some of the difficulties, it wasn’t “curing” what was going on with him.
 It wasn’t getting to the root of the problem.
 He was also at an age where he was really trying to understand the world around him, his life, and what he had been through.